 Assessment of ethical aspects

-The IAF propose that the following considerations should be considered when assessing the ethical aspects of a big data initiative:
+The IAF set out the following factors for consideration when assessing the ethical aspects of a big data initiative:

 - What aspect of collection/acquisition/processing/analysis or use of the insights could be considered unfair to the individual or to society?